US: 2 service members killed by ‘enemy forces’ in Iraq

 BAGHDAD (AP) — The U.S. military says two U.S. service members have been killed by “enemy forces” while advising and accompanying Iraqi security forces.

-In a statement, its says the two were killed Sunday during a mission to eliminate a stronghold of the Islamic State group in a mountainous area of north-central Iraq.
+In a statement, it says the two were killed Sunday during a mission to eliminate a stronghold of the Islamic State group in a mountainous area of north-central Iraq.

 It says the names of the service members are being withheld pending next of kin notification, in accordance with U.S. Department of Defense policy.